bjornte/transparent-encryption/README.md

 ---
 A discussion on how to create controlled insight (screening) into encrypted communication

-*Make it harder to commit crimes<sup>1</sup> by allowing residents to voluntarily aid law enforcement by making their digital assets available in a controlled screening scenario.*
+*Make it harder to commit crimes<sup>1</sup> by allowing residents to (voluntarily?) aid law enforcement by making their digital assets available in a controlled screening scenario.*

 As of 2016, Tim Cook and Barack Obama is in a divisive fight over encryption, privacy rights and law enforcement’s need of screening our communication for unlawful content.
 Both Cook and Obama have [MLK][MLK] as an idol, so I’m assuming both want good to prevail.
 This repository is intended as a discussion (at least initially) for how to bridge the current gap between the parties.